cstobey/vclods/docs/etl.md

 #ljoin | #join, but do a LEFT JOIN instead of a JOIN
 #where | Add a WHERE clause to most queries.
 #include | Load a sql script file (with no .extension) to handle any additional reformatting or processing that is required.
 If added to a field line, also acts like #ignore.
 #append | Add the rest of the line to the stream.
 Allows you to append manual queries without using #include.
-If added to a field line, also acts like #ignore.
+If added to a field line, also acts like #ignore. `;` must be the last character at the end of a group of #appends.
 #generate | Generate a virtual field that is not in the temp table.
 The SQL statements that follow the field name are used instead of a column name in the temp table when doing the ETL into the destination table.
 Used in place of either a VIRTUAL column on the temp table or an #include script to do the generation.
 See Modifiers below.
 #generate_unique | A logical combination of #generate and #unique
 #pivot | #generate but for #join fields that need to be pivoted on.
 After the field name, takes the #join table name, field, and expected value.